splinekonstantin/ColorGame/README.md

 # ColorGame
-RGB color guessing game by Udemy @ColtSteele "Web Developer Bootcamp" project
+RGB color guessing game that generates 3 or 6 random colors and a numerical RGB value that you have to match with one of them.

 Uses: **HTML5, CSS, JS**.